10 Day Darwin to Broome

 Day 7 Gibb River Road & Mt Barnett

 The western Kimberley region is full of endless stunning gorges that have to be explored and this morning is no exception.
 After breakfast we adventure to Bell Gorge home to a stunning cascade of water flowing from the previous wet season rains that fall in the King Leopold Ranges.
-The afternoon sees us head to Windjana Gorge, a segment of 375 million-year-old reef that was once underwater.
+We camp overnight at Windjana Gorge, a segment of 375 million-year-old reef, that was once underwater.
 Cut through by the Lennard River, which runs during the wet season then breaks up into little billabongs during the dry, this gorge attracts many species of bird and bat and is a great spot to see wild freshwater crocodiles.
 (BLD)

-Begin the day exploring the Napier Range.
-The major attraction here is Tunnel Creek, an extensive limestone cave system that extends 750m underground.
+The major attraction this morning is Tunnel Creek, an extensive limestone cave system that extends 750m underground.
 Inside, shards of sunlight stream in through crevices, little bats flutter about and enormous stalactites rear down from the ceiling.
 In the late 1800s, an indigenous man called Jandamarra waged a one-man uprising against European settlers, becoming a hero to his people.
 You’ll hear a bit about his legacy during a tour through Tunnel Creek, then make the final drive on to Broome, hopefully arriving in time for a stunning Cable Beach sunset.
-(BL)
+(BLD)

 |Departure Code||Departs||Finishes||Book Online||Guaranteed|